 You got a job at Google which has a reputation as being a tough place for getting a job.
-What do you think you did that gave you an edge over other candidates, that perhaps have a CS degree?
 How did you land your interview?

 Regarding passing the interviews, my main edge was that I prepared for them very intentionally and rigorously.
 As far as landing the interviews, I found a Google recruiter’s email address on LinkedIn and contacted them directly.
 The combination of my Math degree and my coding bootcamp experience was probably appealing.

 Can you tell us about AlgoExpert and what it offers to developers?

 AlgoExpert is a website that offers an organized platform with 77 curated practice interview questions, with more being added periodically.
 Each question is accompanied by:

 - an in-depth two-part video explanation consisting of:

 - a conceptual “whiteboard” overview of the algorithm at hand, covering its inner workings and its space-time complexity analysis